Skip to content

 • Repayment instalment amount

-The representative APR must be offered to at least 51% of successful credit applicants.
+If you see a representative APR advertised, it must be offered to at least 51% of successful applicants.
 However, the rate you’ll get depends on your credit record and personal circumstances.

 What is a homeowner loan?

-A homeowner loan is a type of secured loan that uses your home as collateral.
-It offers you access to larger amounts, as well as potentially the best loan rates and longer loan terms.
+A homeowner loan is a type of secured loan that uses your home as security.
+It offers you access to larger amounts and longer loan terms, as well as potentially lower loan rates than unsecured loans.

 What is a soft search?